cogini/ubuntu-from-scratch/README.md

 A few years ago, before [Ubuntu Minimal](https://wiki.ubuntu.com/Minimal) existed, I was playing around with creating small Ubuntu AMIs from scratch.
-Someone on Reddit was doing something similar, so I am publishing my notes and scripts.
+Someone on Reddit asked about doing something similar, so I am publishing my notes and scripts.

 The approach I used was to create an install in an EBS volume using